Ian "H" Watkins: Steps

-In November 2017, Faye Tozer announced that the reunion was no longer just a 20th-anniversary celebration and that the group intends to continue after their 2018 Summer of Steps tour.
+In November 2017, Faye Tozer announced that the reunion was no longer just a 20th-anniversary celebration and that the group intended to continue after their 2018 Summer of Steps tour.
 In April 2018, Claire Richards announced that following their summer tour, they would begin work on their sixth studio album.
 In February 2019, Richards announced the group would begin recording their next album during the summer months.

 On 7 September 2020, via their social media accounts, Steps announced the release date of their album entitled What the Future Holds.
 The album was released on 27 November of the same year, with pre-orders available from 8 September.
 The next day, they confirmed a new 14-date UK tour (with special guest Sophie Ellis-Bextor) starting in November 2021.
 The first single from the album was "What the Future Holds", written by Greg Kurstin and Sia and released on 9 September 2020.
 It was followed by "Something in Your Eyes" on 27 October 2020.
 "To the Beat of My Heart" was released as the album's third single in January 2021.

 The first single of What the Future Holds Pt.
 2 was confirmed as a reworked version of "Heartbreak in This City" featuring Michelle Visage.

-H & Claire
+H and Claire

 After Steps split in 2001, Watkins formed a duo, H & Claire, with fellow ex-Steps member Claire Richards.
 They released three singles and an album.

 Musical theatre

 After departing from H & Claire, he then decided to take a musical theatre course at the Royal Academy of Music.
-Whilst taking the course he also appeared in Joseph and the Amazing Technicolor Dreamcoat and was filmed for a reality TV series, H-side Story, which followed him as he tried to make a new career in acting.
-Watkins performed at Preston's Charter theatre in the pantomime Cinderella as the character of Buttons.
+While taking the course he also appeared in Joseph and the Amazing Technicolor Dreamcoat and was filmed for a reality TV series, H-side Story, which followed him as he tried to make a new career as an actor.
+Watkins performed at Preston's Charter Theatre in the pantomime Cinderella in the role of Buttons.
 In summer 2007, he performed in the West End version of Fame.
 During Christmas 2007, he reprised his role as Buttons in the pantomime Cinderella at the Grimsby Auditorium.
+In July 2008, he played the Child Catcher in the UK tour of the musical Chitty Chitty Bang Bang at the Wales Millennium Centre in Cardiff Bay.
 He also played the role of 'Silly Billy' in pantomime Jack & The Beanstalk at the Southport Theatre from 10 December 2009 to 3 January 2010.
 Christmas 2010 saw his return to Grimsby as he performed in the pantomime Beauty and the Beast, playing the part of Muddles.
 In 2013, Watkins announced that he was returning to his role as Joseph in Joseph and the Amazing Technicolor Dreamcoat in June on the UK National Tour.
 The following year he played Prince Charming in the panto Snow White and the Seven Dwarves at the Hazlitt Theatre, Maidstone.